laixintao/uwsgi-docs/C_Api.rst

-uWSGI C API
+The uWSGI C api
 ===============

-wsgi_request结构
+the wsgi_request struct
 ***********************

-uwsgi_server结构
+the uwsgi_server struct
 ***********************

 Headers and response